adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 ### Notes

-* We normally orientate ourselves by feature, not by technology when tackling a piece of work.
-This makes this approach a compelling one.
+* We normally orientate ourselves by feature as opposed to technology, making this approach a compelling one.
 * Global CSS needs a folder of its own because global styles by their very nature don't belong to a module.
 * This approach is more likely to suffer from the *31 CSS file limit problem*, which is explained next.